liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 ### Advanced customization techniques

-With Ext plugins, you can change almost everything within Liferay.
+With Ext plugins, you can change almost everything in Liferay.
 Let's look at some additional customization techniques made possible by Ext plugins.
 As always, be careful when using Ext plugins.

-With each new version of Liferay, there can be changes to its implementation classes.
+With each new version of Liferay, there can be changes to the implementation classes.
 If you change Liferay's source code directly, you'll have to merge your changes into the newer Liferay version.
 To minimize such conflicts, the best approach is not to change anything.
 Rather, you can extend the class you want to